sim0njo/docs/docs/Phc2MqttV5.md

 - **Shutter Group Buttons**:

-Are defined on a (spare or virtual) shutter channel and are advertised as 'cover' component with following properties and methods.
+Are defined on a spare/virtual shutter channel and are advertised as 'cover' component with following properties and methods.

 Properties:
 -- **dc**: overrides the default HA <a href="https://www.home-assistant.io/integrations/cover/#device-class">'device_class'</a> for the channel, this determines how the entity is represented on a dashboard: it's icon, classification, unit of measurement, ...